DFKI-NLP/perseus-textgen/README.md

 # perseus-textgen
-A repository for scripts to run awesomely large language models with text generation inference APIs and (chat) UIs
+This repository contains scripts for running large language models using text generation inference APIs and (chat) UIs.

 ## Authentication
 Certain models (e.g., Google-gemma, LLAMA3, etc.) require you to accept the license on the Hugging Face website.
 To download these models to your machine, you need an authentication token from [Hugging Face](https://huggingface.co/settings/tokens).
 To register your token on your machine, run the following command: